What are the requirements for effective & compliant software validation?

 For effective software validation, we need to consider aspects such a defining the user requirements specifications, the hardware and software design specifications, the test specifications.
 What will be the acceptance criteria, how will we assess the suitability of electronic records and electronic signatures?

-Details of an information and training presentation on Software Validation.
+Information and training presentation on Software Validation.